John-Abbott-College/4A8-Notes/19_Access_Modifiers.md

 * `SQLiteConnection` is a public class.

-Likewise, only `public` methods of the `SQLiteConnection` connection class is available to HomeCalendar.
+Likewise, only `public` methods of the `SQLiteConnection` connection class is available to HomeBudget.